-Through this web site tab, all new and current patient/customers of Patient Care Medical are informed of various policies and procedures regarding the Assignment of Benefits, Secondary Insurance and Co-pay, “Direct-to-Patient” payments, Patient Bill of Rights and Responsibilities, HIPAA and Supplier Standards.
+Through this web site tab, all new and current patient/customers of Premier Catheter Supplies are informed of various policies and procedures regarding the Assignment of Benefits, Secondary Insurance and Co-pay, “Direct-to-Patient” payments, Patient Bill of Rights and Responsibilities, HIPAA and Supplier Standards.

 These policies and procedures are detailed below.

 I REQUEST PAYMENT OF AUTHORIZED Medicare, Medicaid, or Private Pay insurer benefits to me or on my behalf for any services furnished me by Respiratory Solutions, LLC, dba Patient Care Medical.
 I authorize any holder of medical information about me to release to Medicare, Medicaid or any applicable Private Pay insurer and its agents any information needed to determine these benefits or benefits for related services.

 SECONDARY INSURANCE AND CO-PAY